Communication Styles in Relationships: What Works & What Doesn’t

 Non-Verbal Signs

-With someone leaning toward the passive side of the spectrum, you will get a lot of fake smiles.
-They will pretend to like you when in truth they are loathing you.
+With the extra passive type, you will get a lot of fake smiles.
+They will pretend to like you when in truth they despise you.
+However, they will express that aggression later, when you are not around.
+Now their face will go from sweet to distorted.

-For example, they might say, “Of course, I would like to help you move,” but say it with a flat, sarcastic tone of voice.
+More aggressive types display mixed signals.
+They will say one thing, but then communicate another thing through their body language or tonality.
+For example, they might say, “Of course, I would like to help you move,” but they will say it with a flat, sarcastic tone.

-Muttering to themselves under their breath is another version of this.
+Muttering insults under their breath is another version of this.

 What This Means for the Relationship

 Another favorite of the passive-aggressive partner is the silent treatment.
-Instead of voicing their resentment, they will punish you by withdrawing love.
-This saves them from having an all-out confrontation — something the passive-aggressive partner is afraid of — while still displaying their displeasure.
+Instead of voicing their resentment, they will freeze you out.
+This way, they avoid an all-out confrontation — something the passive-aggressive partner is afraid of — while still expressing their displeasure.

-The worst is when a passive-aggressive partner ends up with someone who is not good at picking up social cues.
-Here, their sneaky attacks will go unnoticed.
-This will provoke the passive-aggressive party even more.
+The worst scenario is when a passive-aggressive partner ends up with someone who is not good at picking up social cues.
+Here, their underhanded attacks will go unnoticed.
+This will provoke the passive-aggressive party even further.
+The situation will quickly spiral out of control.

 Passive-aggressive partners often suffer from loneliness.
-Naturally, they drive people away.
-This in turn embitters the passive-aggressive person even further.
+Their backstabbing behavior drives other people away.
+But instead of learning from their mistakes, it embitters the passive-aggressive person even further.

 4. Assertive

-An assertive communicator will clearly state what they want but do it in a non-confrontational manner.
+An assertive communicator will clearly state what they want but do so in a non-confrontational manner.

-They make an effort to not disrespect the other person, as this leads to confrontation.
-They understand that to get what you want, it is better to calmly discuss than to yell at each other.
+They try to respect the other person.
+That’s not because they are afraid of confrontation.
+Rather, they understand that to get what you want, it is better to have a calm discussion than to yell at each other.

 Assertive communicators welcome negotiation.
-They are open to finding a compromise that works for everybody.
+They are willing to find a compromise that works for everybody.

 These communicators are highly self-controlled.
 When everybody else is losing it, they keep a clear head.

-For this communication style to work, you need a high level of self-esteem.
-You need to be confident enough to state your opinions, even when they might be unpopular.
-At the same time, you need to be so self-assured that you can let other people speak their opinion, without becoming defensive yourself.
+To pull off this communication style, you need to be sure of yourself.
+You need to state your opinions, even when they might be unpopular.
+At the same time, you need to let other people speak their minds, without perceiving their words as an attack.

-The assertive communicator uses a lot of “I” statements like “From where I stand …” or “My impression is that …” They make it clear that they are only voicing their subjective point of view and that they might well be wrong about stuff.
+The assertive communicator uses a lot of modifiers like “From where I stand …” or “My impression is that …” They are making it clear that they are only voicing their point of view and that they might well be wrong about it.

 Soundbites

 • “I am not feeling good because of our argument yesterday.
-I would like to talk about it with you and see if we can find a good compromise.”
+I would like to talk things through with you and see if we can find a compromise.”

 • “You seem upset.
 Has it something to do with me?”